Facts About the Culture, Geography, and History of Guinea-Bissau

 9. The land now known as Guinea-Bissau was once the kingdom of Gabú, which was part of the larger Mali Empire.

 Prior to the Portuguese invasion almost 400 years ago, the current land of Guinea-Bissau was part of the Gabu kingdom, which was part of the several kingdoms that comprised the larger Mali Empire.
-Even with Portuguese dominion, Gabu experienced self-rule until early 19th Century when it officially fell into Portuguese Guinea as a colony.
+Even with Portuguese dominion, Gabu experienced self-rule until the early 19th Century when it officially fell into Portuguese Guinea as a colony

 8. Guinea-Bissau is now the world’s sixth-largest producer of cashews.